 A 9149-dimensional feature vector (Fse) based on off-label side effects sourced from the OFFSIDES database [48].

 The elements in these vectors are binary, assigned a value of one if the corresponding side effect or chemical structure is reported or observed for the drug and zero otherwise.
-This dual- feature representation encapsulates the structural attributes and off-label side effects of each drug, forming the foundational elements for subsequent analyses in this investigation.
+This dual-feature representation encapsulates each drug's structural attributes and off-label side effects, forming the foundational elements for subsequent analyses in this investigation.

 Data preparing

-Since the new drugs are isolated nodes in the interaction network, it is not possible to infer their possible interaction from topological information alone.
-Therefore, additional information (such as chemical structure or off-label side effects) is needed, called a drug feature in machine learning.
-First, feature matrix data is prepared to input for machine learning methods, and then a deep learning model is devised and trained to predict potential interactions.
+Since the new drugs are isolated nodes in the interaction network, it is impossible to infer their potential interaction from topological information alone.
+Therefore, additional information, such as chemical structure or off-label side effects, is necessary and is referred to as a drug feature in machine learning.
+First, feature matrix data is prepared as input for machine learning methods, and then a deep learning model is devised and trained to predict potential interactions.

 Integration drug similarity matrices

-SNF [23] is a computational method for integrating diverse types of data, such as chemical structure, off-label side effects, clinical data, questionnaires, and image data, for a given set of samples (e.g., drugs).
+SNF [23] is a computational method for integrating diverse data types, such as chemical structure, off-label side effects, clinical data, questionnaires, and image data, for a given set of samples (e.g., drugs).
 SNF constructs sample similarity

 Fig. 4.
-Matrix scheme of tabular input data (table of B)
+Matrix scheme of tabular input data (B matrix)

 networks for each data type and iteratively integrates these networks using a novel fusion method.
 Operating in the sample network space enables SNF to handle different scales, collection bias, and noise across data types.
 By integrating data nonlinearly, SNF leverages both common and complementary information.
 Figure 1 illustrates the SNF process used in this study.
 In this section, similarity matrices of the chemical structure and off-label side effects of drugs were integrated using the SNF method.
 The new similarity matrix (Ssnf) output has dimensions of 568568, with elements ranging from 0 to